 We have never declared or paid any cash dividends on our common stock.
 We currently intend to retain any future earnings and do not expect to pay any dividends in the foreseeable future.
 Any future determination to declare cash dividends will be made at the discretion of our board of directors, subject to applicable laws, and will depend on a number of factors, including our financial condition, results of operations, capital requirements, contractual restrictions, general business conditions and other factors that our board of directors may deem relevant.
-In addition, our secured credit agreement prohibits us and our subsidiaries from, among other things, paying any dividends or making any other distribution or payment on account of our common stock.
+In addition, our New Revolving Credit Facility prohibits us and our subsidiaries from, among other things, paying any dividends or making any other distribution or payment on account of our common stock.
 Accordingly, holders of our common stock must rely on sales of their common stock after price appreciation, which may never occur, as the only way to realize any future gains on their investments.

-Our directors, executive officers and significant stockholders, who hold approximately 46% of the voting power of our outstanding common stock, have substantial control over us and could delay or prevent a change in corporate control.
+Our directors, executive officers and significant stockholders, who hold approxi mately 15% of the voting power of our outstanding common stock, have substantial control over us and could delay or prevent a change in corporate control.

-As of February 16, 2016, our directors, executive officers and holders of more than 5% of our common stock, together with their affiliates, beneficially owned, in the aggregate, approximately 46% of our outstanding common stock.
+As of December 31, 2016, our directors, executive officers and holders (as determined solely upon review of forms filed with the SEC) of more than 5% of our common stock, together with their affiliates, beneficially owned, in the aggregate, approximately 15% of our outstanding common stock.
 As a result, these stockholders, acting together, have the ability to substantially influence the outcome of matters submitted to our stockholders for approval, including the election of directors and any merger, consolidation or sale of all or substantially all of our assets.
 In addition, these stockholders, acting together, have the ability to substantially influence the management and affairs of our company.
 Accordingly, this concentration of ownership might decrease the market price of our common stock by:

-- delaying, deferring or preventing a change in control of Five9; - impeding a merger, consolidation, takeover or other business combination involving us; or - discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of Five9.
+- · delaying, deferring or preventing a change in control of Five9; - impeding a merger, consolidation, takeover or other business combination involving us; or - discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of Five9.